-On the drive down, be sure to check the Crocodile Bridge in Jaco, grab lunch at Rustico also in Jeco or stop for a smoothie in Playa Hermosa and then catch a glimpse of the beach in Dominical.
+On the drive down, be sure to check the Tarcoles Bridge in Jaco where you can see lots of crocodiles, grab lunch at Bowie’s Point in Jaco or stop for a smoothie and catch a glimpse of the beach in Dominical.

 Colones are the official currency of Costa Rica, although U.S. dollars are accepted pretty much everywhere.
-Most businesses happily accept U.S. dollars (however, expect your change to be in colones).
-The current rate of exchange fluctuates around 500 colones for every 1 US dollar.
+Most businesses happily accept U.S. dollars (however expect your change to be in colones).
+The current rate of exchange fluctuates around 620 colones for every 1 US dollar.

 Where to Stay in San Jose

 Costa Rica is a tropical country with twelve micro-climates and three different rainfall regimes.
-There are two well defined seasons: the rainy/green season (invierno) and the dry/summer season (verano), with one main difference between them: rainfall averages.
+There are two well defined seasons: the green season and the summer season, with one main difference between them: rainfall averages.